SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/README.md

-# Simplified ERP System with React Documentation
+## Documentation for Simplified ERP System with React

-This repository contains the front end code for a web application.
-The application allows users to manage products and orders and also order calendar views to see the expected delivery date of the order.
-It is built using React.
+This repository hosts the frontend codebase of a web application developed in React.
+The application facilitates users in managing products, orders, and offers calendar views for order scheduling, enabling users to visualize the expected delivery dates.

-## How to Run the Application
+## How to Execute the Application

-1. **Clone the Repository**: Clone this repository to your local machine using the following command:
+1.**Clone the Repository:** To clone this repository to your local machine, execute the following command:
    ```bash
    git clone <repository-url>
    ```

-2. **Navigate to the Project Directory**: Change your current directory to the project directory:
+2. **Change Directory to Project Directory**: Move to the directory where your project is located.

    ```bash
    cd ERP-system
    ```

-3. **Install Dependencies**: Install the required dependencies using npm or yarn:
+3. **Install Dependencies**: Utilize npm or yarn to install the necessary dependencies:

    ```bash
    npm install